schurr-lab/git-tutorial/README.md

 # Step 2 — Check Whether Git Is Already Installed

-If you are working on a **lab computer**, Git may already be installed.
+On some lab computers Git may already be installed.

-Open a terminal and run:
+Run:

 ```bash
 git --version
 ```

-If Git is installed, you will see a version number such as:
+If you see something like:

 ```
 git version 2.x.x
 ```

-If the command fails, install Git as described below.
+Git is already installed.

+If not, install it in the next step.

 ---

 # Step 3 — Install Git

 <details>
-<summary><strong>Mac (most students)</strong></summary>

-Open **Terminal** and run:
+<summary><strong>Mac</strong></summary>

+Run:

 ```bash
 git --version
 ```

-If Git is not installed, macOS will prompt you to install **Command Line Tools**.
-Accept.
+macOS will prompt you to install Command Line Tools.

 </details>